Hey Medicare Nation!

 Humana failed to comply with Medicare requirements related to Part D formulary and benefit administration and coverage determinations, appeals, and grievances in violation of 42 C.F.R.
 Part 423, Subparts C and M.

-Humana’s failures in these areas were systemic and adversely affected or had a substantial likelihood of adversely affecting, enrollees.
+Humana’s failures in these areas were systemic and adversely affected or had the substantial likelihood of adversely affecting, enrollees.

 CMS provided notice to Humana’s CEO, Mr. Bruce Broussard, on February 28, 2020, that CMS imposed a Civil Money Penalty in the amount of ……..